 Energy2POG - Hybrid Energy Cluster Pogusch - Renewable energies and cost-efficient operation

-The aim of the project is the design, optimisation and demonstration of a hybrid energy supply system as well as optimised material flows for a restaurant and hotel business in an exposed location.
+The aim of the project was the design, optimisation and demonstration of a hybrid energy supply system as well as optimised material flows for a restaurant and hotel business in an exposed location.
 The concept allows the integration of material flows into the heat and energy supply system.

 Short Description